mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-1.markdown

 ![Distribution of orders](/assets/donkey-final.png){: width="700px"}
 {: refdef}

-$ll$ refers to the log-likelihood and $q_*^d$ is $P(t=c \vert x_i)$ with $d$ iteration round.
+$ll$ refers to the log-likelihood and $q_*^d$ is $P(t=c \vert x_i)$ with $d$ being the iteration round.
-Mario can be sure that the EM path can only go up and or be flat.
-If he chooses this path he will find Pauline after only 2 rounds.
+If Mario chooses the EM path, he will either go uphill or flat, but not down.
+In this case he will find Pauline after only 2 EM rounds.

 The alternative path (MLE) goes straight up, which is tempting, however he will have to put up a fight with Kong.
-Mario is not after the shorter path, he just wants to find his fiancé, so he'll choose EM.
+Mario is not after the shortest path, he just wants to find his fiancé, so he'll choose EM.